 A third obstacle to compounding is fees.
 Compounding works in reverse too, and investment fees can have a devastating impact on final wealth.
 They reduce a portfolio value in two ways: firstly, they reduce the annual rate of return – a 2% fee paid to a third party reduces the portfolio’s future returns by 2%.
 Secondly, as fees are paid out of the portfolio, every time an investment fee is paid, less is leftover in the portfolio to compound into the future.
 Higher fees therefore have a double impact: they reduce the value of the portfolio at the moment fees are paid, and they reduce the rate at which the portfolio grows in the future.

 Fourthly, compounding is boring.
 It is especially boring at the start of the process, when it feels like nothing is happening.
-It is, however, at this stage where investing is most important.
-It’s the compounding effects of the earliest investments that provide the bulk of the later gain – you cannot enjoy the right hand side of the compounding graph without first experiencing the left.
+But it’s at this stage where investing is most important.
+It’s the compounding effects of the earliest investments that provide the bulk of the later gain – you can’t enjoy the right hand side of the compounding graph without first experiencing the left.

-A fifth obstacle is that today’s society is focussed on the now, the immediate, the instant dopamine hit from seeing another notification on our phone.
+A fifth obstacle is that today’s society is focussed on the now, the immediate, the instant dopamine hit from seeing another notification on our phones.
 Delaying gratification has become more and more difficult.
-With so many different products all vying for our attention and cash, it is much easier to imagine what £1,000 would get us today or tomorrow, than what it could turn into if we invested it for 20 years.
-I know that £1,000 could buy me the latest iPhone today (just about), but I have no idea what it could buy me if I invested it and realised the gain at some future point.
+With so many different products all vying for our attention and cash, it’s much easier to imagine what £1,000 would buy us today or tomorrow, than what it could turn into if we invested it for 20 years.
+I know that £1,000 could buy me the latest iPhone today (just about), but I’ve got no idea what it could buy me if I invested it and realised the gain at some future point.
 The ability to avoid temptation and prioritise financial stability in the future over spending today is crucial in maximising the benefits of investing.